wnamen/fireball/README.md

 3. A maximize button will be added to the top right corner of the model which will hide the nav bar and provide a more immersive experience.

-4. More dynamic sharing options.
+4. More dynamic sharing options!
 The initial scope of the project revolved around the ability to share your particular views and filters with other researchers, however, due to limited time frame, I pivoted to an easier option, CSV exports.
 Buttons will be added to take screenshots of the model and share either the screenshot or particular views through social mediums.

 5. Animations!
 I am hoping to add a simple animation showing each meteorite falling to their exact impact point on Earth.

 Additionally, I am always open to any suggestions to add (or fix) features in upcoming versions of this application.

-## Technologies Used
+## Technologies
 1. JavaScript
 2. Node.js
 3. MongoDB